Help

 Go to View > Page Appearance and pick from Light, Grey, Sepia, Dark, or Auto.
 Auto follows your macOS system appearance.
 Press ⌘⌥⇧A to cycle through them quickly.
 The chosen appearance also applies in Focus Mode.
 Print and PDF export always use white pages.

-Use the document outline
+The document outline

 Go to View > Document Outline to open a sidebar listing all headings in your document.
 Click any heading to jump straight to it.
 The outline updates automatically as you add, remove, or edit headings.

-Customize the toolbar
+Customising the toolbar

 Go to View > Customize Format Bar.
 A sheet shows all toolbar groups.
 Drag groups to reorder them, and toggle any group on or off with its checkbox.
 Your layout persists across sessions, so Verso remembers which tools you want visible and where.

-Use Find and Replace
+Find and Replace

 Press ⌘F to open the Find bar.
 Type your search term and use the arrows or ⌘G to jump between matches.
 Click the gear icon for case-sensitive, whole-word, and regex toggles.
 Expand the bar to show the Replace field for find-and-replace.
 Replace and Replace All are fully undoable.

-Turn off auto-save
+Turning off auto-save

 Go to Verso > Settings > General and toggle Auto-save off.
 When disabled, documents only save when you press ⌘S. When enabled, auto-save only kicks in for documents you have already saved at least once.
 It will never interrupt you with a save dialog while you are typing a new document.